Is the nursing informatics certification (NI-BC) worth it?

 For nurses early in the informatics transition, the better use of that study time is usually working a lateral move into an informatics analyst role – shadowing, volunteering for EHR projects, or moving into a hybrid clinical/informatics position.
 The credential follows logically once you have the role.

-The ANCC RN-BC is a solid credential in the right context.
+The ANCC NI-BC is a solid credential in the right context.
 The key word is context.
 It rewards nurses who are already doing the work and want the letters behind their name to reflect it.

 For a broader view of whether informatics certifications make sense against other advanced nursing credentials, see nursing specialty certification worth it.